Remedial notice review policy

 You need to check carefully the date you received the notice and count 10 business days from the next day.

-Rules for notices delivered by email
+Rules for notices served by email

-If our notice is emailed to you then your review period starts from the day after the notice reached your email inbox (not when you saw it in your inbox).
+If our notice is emailed to you then your review period starts from the next business day after the notice reached your email inbox (not when you saw it in your inbox).
 Check your inbox carefully if you are expecting a notice from us.

-Rules for notices delivered personally
+Rules for notices served personally

 Occasionally, we may issue you a notice by delivering it in person, leaving it at an address you provided to us or where your business or company is located.